Bob Carr: Early life and career

-Carr was born in the suburb of Matraville, Sydney to Edward and Phyllis Carr.
+Carr was born in the Sydney suburb of Matraville to Edward and Phyllis Carr.
 He was educated at Matraville High School from which he graduated as dux in 1964.
 He was the first person in his family to finish high school, and became interested in a career in politics in his teenage years.

-While still a 15-year-old student at school, Carr joined the local branch of the Australian Labor Party.
-He would go on to become the President of the New South Wales branch and then the national President of Young Labor in 1970 and 1972 respectively.
+While still a 15-year-old student at school, Carr joined the Maroubra branch of the Australian Labor Party.
+He would go on to become the President of the Maroubra branch and then the national President of Young Labor in 1970 and 1972 respectively.
 He completed his tertiary education at the University of New South Wales, from which he graduated with a Bachelor of Arts with Honours in History.

 After graduation, Carr worked as a journalist for the ABC Radio's AM and PM current affair programs from 1969 to 1971.
 He was also a reporter on industrial relations and politics for The Bulletin magazine from 1978 to 1983.
 He later recalled that his work as a journalist provided good preparation for his political career.
 He also spent a period working as an education officer for the Labor Council of New South Wales (1972–78).

 In 1972, Carr met a Malaysian economics student, Helena John on a holiday in Tahiti, and they married on 24 February 1973.
 Helena Carr became a successful businesswoman, while she largely remained out of the political spotlight during her husband's career.
 Helena Carr died on 25 October 2023.

 New South Wales state politics (1983–2005)

 Carr entered the New South Wales Legislative Assembly at a by-election in October 1983 as the member for Maroubra, representing the Australian Labor Party.
-In December 1984 he was appointed Minister for Planning and the Environment in the Neville Wran government.
-In February 1986 he also took on the Consumer Affairs portfolio, which he held until he became Minister for Heritage in July 1986 when Barrie Unsworth became premier.
+In December 1984 he was appointed Minister for Planning and Environment in the Neville Wran government.
+In February 1986, he also took on the Consumer Affairs portfolio, which he held until he became Minister for Heritage in July 1986 when Barrie Unsworth became premier.
 As planning minister, Carr released a new metropolitan planning strategy for the capital, to replace the 1968 Sydney Region Outline Plan.